GreenStepsChatt/greensteps/README.md

 ## Welcome
 Hi there!
 We are just getting started with this project.
 The goal is to have a minimum viable product (MVP) by December 2017.
-For more details on what we're planning to have in the MVP, checkout the [project requirements](REQUIREMENTS.md).

 We'd love your help with this project!
 See the [contribution guidelines](CONTRIBUTING.md) for more information.